 National Industrial Security Program

-Redundant, overlapping, or unnecessary requirements impede the technological and economic interests of the U.S Government.
-Executive Order 12829 calls for a single, integrated, cohesive system for safeguarding classified information held by industry.
+This order calls for a single, integrated, cohesive system for safeguarding classified information held by industry.
 Consistent with the goal of achieving greater uniformity in security requirements for classified contracts, the four major tenets of the NISP are:

 - Achieving uniformity in security procedures.